xyzzyapps/loom/docs/source/about.md

 # About

-I'm xyzzy for now.
+I'm xyzzy!
 I'm a web developer into music and #creativeprogramming.
 I'm a solopreneur.
 Checkout my [apps](https://xyzzyapps.link) where I explore "procedural" literate programming to build practical apps.
 I have written a literate programming tool with the help of [cog preprocessor](https://nedbatchelder.com/code/cog/) called wheel.
-I am currently exploring 3d animation with blender and using python as a replacement for cpp in [raptor](https://xyzzyapps.link) ^_^
+I am exploring 3d animation with blender and using python as a replacement for cpp in [raptor](https://xyzzyapps.link) these days ^_^